 1956: Eerie entrance

-Here’s hoping that this duo doesn’t show up at your door on Halloween.
+Here’s hoping that this pair of ghouls skips ringing your doorbell this Halloween.
 Scary costumes aside, we love the look of the spooky branches in the doorway.

 1957: Vintage Halloween table setting